Honors Convocation 2019

 Steven Janke is the founder of the computer science program at Colorado College.
 He retired in 2016 after decades of service and leadership in the department.
 This award is named in honor of his brilliant teaching and scholarship at Colorado College.
 The award is given to the graduating senior who best demonstrates unusual talent and achievements in computer science, an unusual breadth and depth of accomplishments and high grades in computer science courses taken at Colorado College.

-Each year the department awards scholarships to four first-or second-year students who, regardless of major, show exceptional promise in mathematics or computer science.
+Each year the department awards scholarships to inspire CC students to pursue a Mathematics or Computer Science major.
+The Euclid Scholarship in Mathematics and Computer Science and the Euclid Endowed Scholarship are awarded to students who, regardless of major, show exceptional promise in mathematics or computer science.

 Thomas Post Rawles Prize

 The Thomas Post Rawles Prize is awarded each year on the basis of a competitive exam.
 The endowment for this fund was established in 1959 by Thomas H. Rawles in memory of his son, Thomas Post Rawles.

 The Florian Cajori Award in mathematics and computer science has been awarded since 1986 on those occasions when the department judges a graduating major to have shown unusual achievement and interest in mathematics or computer science.
 The award is named in honor of Florian Cajori, a prominent mathematician and professor of mathematics at Colorado College from 1898 to 1918.

 Awarded to the student who submits the best collection of summaries of Fearless Friday Talks.

 Recipient: Maggie Mehlman

 The Alfred W. Alberts Summer Research Prize is awarded to a deserving student who will conduct summer research in chemistry or molecular biology.
 Awarded by the Chemistry and Molecular Biology departments.